WEC-Sim/WEC-Sim/source/ptosim.rst

 .. figure:: _static/USEPTOSIMLIB2.PNG
    :width: 400pt

 * Step 7: Simply connect velocity from the selector to the input of the direct drive linear generator.
-The ouput PTO force is fed back to WEC-Sim.
+The output PTO force is fed back to WEC-Sim.

 .. figure:: _static/DDLINEARGENPTOSIM.PNG
    :width: 400pt

-**Input File, Simulation, and Postprocessing**
+**Input File, Simulation, and Post-processing**
 The same as `RM3 with hydraulic PTO`_.